saucelabs/sauce-school/codelabs/Module3_APITesting.md

  The Vault is a unique part of the API Fortress platform that allows you to store variables and code for use across a projects.

-It is unique, Nnot in terms of the idea, but in the flexibility offered.
+It is unique, Not in terms of the idea, but in the flexibility offered.
 It allows you to save, edit, and reuse almost anything, including:

 * Variables
-* Code snippets (think reused authentication flows)
+* Code snippets (think reused authentication flows) *Any assertions and code elements
-* Other data

 In the Vault, you can store level at two different levels of scope, project and global, and the project vault will allow you to reuse those values across any test within that scope.